turbulette/turbulette/README.md

 ```

 Now, go to [http://localhost:8000/graphql](http://localhost:8000/graphql), you will see the [GraphQL Playground](https://github.com/graphql/graphql-playground) IDE.
-Finally, run the user mutation, for example :
+Finally, run the `registerCard` mutation, for example :

 ``` graphql
 mutation card {